RAM Evaluation Results

 RAM v39.930*9.08415.9

-*Standard PPL is misleading.
-The 9.930 figure appears to show quantisation improving over the BF16 baseline.
-This is an artifact caused by 5 outlier sequences (PPL values of 25,000–81,000) that dominate the mean in BF16 but are partially suppressed by quantisation noise.
-Median PPL tells the true story: RAM v3 degrades by 4.3% (9.084 vs 8.706), which is consistent with 3.66× compression.
-See article 18 for the full analysis.
+*Standard PPL is misleading here.
+The 9.930 figure looks like quantisation improves on the BF16 baseline.
+It doesn't.
+Five outlier sequences (PPL values of 25,000 to 81,000) dominate the mean in BF16 but get partially suppressed by quantisation noise.
+Median PPL tells the real story: RAM v3 degrades by 4.3% (9.084 vs 8.706), which is consistent with 3.66x compression.
+See article 18 for the full breakdown.

-Perplexity measures prediction quality on raw text, but academic benchmarks test whether the model can still reason, recall knowledge, and follow instructions after compression.
-We ran ARC-Challenge (25-shot) and HellaSwag (10-shot) via mlx_lm.evaluate on Qwen3-8B across three conditions.
+Perplexity measures prediction quality on raw text.
+But can the model still reason, recall knowledge, and follow instructions after compression?
+We ran ARC-Challenge (25-shot) and HellaSwag (10-shot) via mlx_lm.evaluate on Qwen3-8B across three conditions to find out.

 ModelSizeARC-C (25-shot)HellaSwag (10-shot)PPL